-Prerequisite: AK/AS/SC/MATH 2022 3.0 or AK/AS/SC/MATH 2222 3.0 or permission of Coordinator of Mathematics.
+Prerequisite: AS/SC/AK/MATH 2222 3.0 or permission of coordinator of Mathematics.

 AK/AS/SC/MATH 3170 6.0 Operations Research I. Linear

 programming; transportation problems, including network flows, assignment problems and critical path analysis; integer programming; dynamic programming and an introduction to stochastic models.
 Applications to a variety of problems in the field of operations research.